meredithbartel/IT1025/README.md

 Python1.jpg a python program that prints hello Meredith Python2.jpg this program adds two variables together and sums them and then prints them along with my name.
 #### Graphic Modeling and Rendering
+raster-is a picture made up of thousands of pixels, when zoomed in on the pixels become apparent. you would use raster if you wanted to display a photograph. vector-a vector is an image that is created geometricaly.
+No matter how much you zoom in or out it does not pixelate. it is typically used in profesional design settings. lossless-it is when you save the file all origianal data is preserved. lossy-when you save the data and the data is compressed some data is lost but it is a smaller file.
+Web developers may not need an image to be high quality and are okay with a less quality picture. jpeg- they are photos notably with no high contrast. they are also screenshots of different things. png- it is illustrations,line art, photos with high contrast, and aplication screenshots. gif- imagage with gradiants and photos.
 #### File Compression
 #### Artificial Intelligence